top of page

 In the United States, where squirrels hoard nuts lies a secret society of farmers.
 They don't wear capes, but their crops come close to superpowers.
 They cultivate... the mighty hardneck garlic!
 Yes, this isn't your average supermarket bulb.
 We're talking cloves with the punch of a dragon's breath and the sass of a rodeo queen.
 But where, oh where, do these fiery flavor grenades grow?

 For starters, forget sun-kissed California beaches.
-Hardneck craves the frosty embrace of USDA zones 3, 4, and 5.
+Hardneck craves the frosty embrace of USDA zones 3, 4, and 5 (and maybe Zone 6).
 Imagine frost on pumpkins in Maine, snow angels in Minnesota, and icicles tinkling off maple trees in Vermont.
 That's their jam.
 These states, rugged and resilient like the garlic itself, are:

 Zone 3: The Arctic Outpost Squad: